microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/05-scaling-plan.md

 2. Set up a scaling automation and assign it to the multi-session host pool with respect to the following requirements:
     - Standard office hours are from 8 am to 6 pm from Monday to Friday
     - Peak hours are between 9 am and 5 pm from Monday to Friday
-    - The load balancing algorithm should first allocate all the users to one host pool until the maximum amount of sessions per host pool is reached
+    - The load balancing algorithm should first allocate all the users to one host until the maximum amount of sessions per host is reached
     - At least 25% of available session capacity should be turned on at any time, even outside the standard office hours - the other ones can be deallocated
     - During ramp up at least 50% of the available session capacity should be turned on
-    - If 75% of the current session capacity is reached during peak time, a further session host pool should be turned on
+    - If 75% of the current session capacity is reached during ramp up and peak time, a further session host should be turned on
-    - During ramp down a new host pool should be turned on only if all the session capacity is used.
-Furthermore, only VMs with no active or disconnected session should be deallocated and no users should be forced to log off.
+    - During ramp-down and during weekends a new host should be turned on only if all the session capacity is used.
+Furthermore, only VMs with no active or disconnected session should be deallocated and no users should be forced to log off
     - Keep in mind that the scaling plan has to be in the same time zone as the host pool that it should be applied on

 ## Success Criteria
-Depending on the current time, either 25% or 50% of the sessions are available.
+Depending on the current time, either (at least) 25% or 50% of the session hosts are available.
 When connecting more users, further host pools should turn on.

 ## Learning Resources
 - [Autoscale for AVD](https://docs.microsoft.com/en-us/azure/virtual-desktop/autoscale-scaling-plan)